onflow/cadence/docs/language.md

 let publicAccount = getAccount(0x42)

 // Get a capability for the counter that is made publicly accessible
-// through the path `/public/hasCount`
+// through the path `/public/hasCount`.
 //
+// Use the type `&{HasCount}`, a reference to some object that provides the functionality
+// of interface `HasCount`.
+This is the type that the capability can be borrowed as
+// (it was specified in the call to `link` above).
+// See the example below for borrowing using the type `&Counter`.
+//
+// After the call, the declared constant `countCap` has type `Capability<&{HasCount}>`,
+// a capability that results in a reference that has type `&{HasCount}` when borrowed.
+//
-let countCap = publicAccount.getCapability(/public/hasCount)!
+let countCap = publicAccount.getCapability<&{HasCount}>(/public/hasCount)!

 // Borrow the capability to get a reference to the stored counter.
-// Use the type `&{HasCount}`, as this is the type that the capability can be borrowed as.
-// See the example below for borrowing using the type `&Counter`
 //
 // This borrow succeeds, i.e. the result is not `nil`,
 // it is a valid reference, because: